Vicki Eberle, CPDT-KA, Owner/Trainer

 MY CREDENTIALS & EXPERIENCE

-Upon my graduation, Kim Sauer hired me to work for Sit n’ Stay Pet Services providing private, in-home training services.
+Upon my graduation, Kim Sauer hired me to work for Sit n’ Stay providing private, in-home training services.
 In 2015, through further education with Family Paws Parent Education, I became a Licensed Educator for the Dogs & Storks and Dogs & Toddlers programs.
-Together, Kim Sauer and I specialize in helping expectant families with dogs prepare for their baby’s arrival onward through the many stages of becoming a toddler.
+Together, Kim Sauer and I specialized in helping expectant families with dogs prepare for their baby’s arrival onward through the many stages of becoming a toddler.

 In September 2015, I established my own company, Authentic Paws LLC, to provide private, in-home training and behavior services in the Niagara County and Northern Erie County areas.
 In December 2016, I completed renovations of a building on my home property and now have a designated training facility to offer the same private training and behavior services along with group classes and additional specialized services.
 With this personalized space I can customize a plan for whatever you need.